 One of the first and most popular adoption options for a birth mother is adoption through an agency.
 There are many adoption agencies available in this country; some work with birth mothers who live out of the state they are domiciled in, and others are available right in your hometown.

 Adoption agencies are wonderful resources in the decision-making process as well.
-If you are on the fence about adoption, agency professionals have a plethora of knowledge, compassion, and additional information to provide and may be helpful in making the right decision.
+If you are on the fence about adoption, agency professionals have a plethora of knowledge, compassion, and additional information to provide and may help make the right decision.

 When choosing which agency is the right fit, it is important to conduct research and review personal experiences so that an informed decision can be made.
 A wonderful resource is the adoption agency directory found here, which includes reviews as well.
 Generally, these agencies will stipulate which states they are licensed to work in and if they have professionals available.